andypiper/fsc_flogr/README.md

  * a more elegant boxed version could be produced * it would be possible to add a simple LCD display to confirm that data has been recorded, or display current sensor values
  * a port (3.5mm jack?) could be added to enable temperature and soil analysis probes to be attached.
  * although point-in-time data recording is a design point of the current design, by putting a simple config.txt file onto the SD card and having that read at startup, behaviour could be modified so that the logger did run continuously, log at configurable intervals, only log on demand, etc.
+ * more code optimisation - the sketch is approaching the limits of what can be uploaded to an Uno board easily.
  * data analysis tools - both local and and webapp-based - could be developed to visualise and explore the recorded data points.

 ### Acknowledgements ###